 You can also get involved by contacting your congressional leaders or local media.
 Tag them in your social posts using the hashtag #SarcomaAwareness.

 The annual Race to Cure Sarcoma is a fundraiser spearheaded by the SFA.
-This year, the national race will be held virtually on July 25, 2020.
-There are also regional races scheduled in several cities across the country.
-Due to COVID-19 restrictions, the events happening during Sarcoma Awareness Month will be virtual races, but those scheduled for later in the year may still happen in person.
+There are regional races scheduled in several cities across the country every year.